thomascamminady/LeTourDataSet/README.md

 ```

 ## How to run
-To regenerate the `data/riders.csv` file execute all cells of the `src/main.py`.
+To regenerate the `data/riders.csv` file, execute all cells of the `src/main.py`.
 This might take a couple of minutes.

 ## Analysis
 The `src/analysis.py` contains some basic analysis and visualizations of the data.
 For example, the distance and winner pace are shown below.